k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 3. **studio_cass.config**.
 A TDM profile - Web Studio with Cassandra used for the System DB and TDM.
 4. **studio_pg_cass.config**.
 A TDM profile incorporating Apache Cassandra for its System DB and PostgreSQL for TDM tasks.

-If you use the default 'studio.config', you will not need to provide the profile on the k2space.sh command line.
+If you use the default profile, 'studio.config', you will not need to provide the profile on the k2space.sh command line.
 Otherwise, you will need to enter one of the other profiles.

 ### **Step 6** – Create and Launch a Fabric Space

 #### **Space Naming**

-When creating a space, its name must consist only of lowercase alphanumeric characters, hyphens, and underscores and start with a letter or number.
+When creating a space, its name must consist of only lowercase alphanumeric characters, hyphens and underscores and start with either a letter or a number.

 #### **Running k2space.sh on Microsoft Windows**

 The `k2space.sh` file is a `bash` script.
 A Windows PowerShell-compatible script is not yet available.
 To run the `k2space.sh` script, start the `Git Bash` applications offered by Git.
 Using `Git Bash` you can run the script after you change the directory to its location.

 If you have Git integration enabled within Windows Explorer, you can also start `Git Bash` from Windows Explorer by navigating to the script's directory, right-clicking within the Explorer's window, and selecting "Show more options".
 This will display an "Open Git Bash here" menu item you can use to start `Git Bash` to run `k2start.sh`.